AliceO2Group/MonitoringCustomComponents/kafka-components/README.md

 The generated jar (`target/kafka-streams-o2-0.1-jar-with-dependencies.jar`) includes all components and dependencies.

 ## Utility Components
-This category consists of all components are used to allow the processing and consumer components to execute.
+In this category belong all components used to allow the processing and consumer components to be executed.

 ### Import Records Component
-This component acquire the input messages, using the InfluxDB Line protocol, and converts them using the following protocol:
+This component converts input messages, using the InfluxDB Line Protocol, in the following internal protocol:

 (Input) InfluxDB Line Protocol: `<measurement>,<tags> <field_name1>=<field_value1>,...,<field_nameN>=<field_valueN> <timestamp>`

-(Output) protocol: (key,value)
+(Output) protocol: `(key,value)`

+Where:
 - key: `<measurement_name>#<field_name>`
 - value: `<tags>#<field_value>#<timestamp>`

-The component manages also multiple field messages using the InfluxDB Line Protocol and splits them in multiple messages containing a single field.
 Both, key and value, are strings.
+The component is able to splits messagges containg multiple values in single value messages.

 #### Run
-The consumer can started using the following command:
+The consumer can be started using the following command:

 ```
 java -cp target/kafka-streams-o2-0.1-jar-with-dependencies.jar \